kolbyn24/Notes/02 - Secondary Categories/02 - Web Application.md

 - [ ] Enumeration
                 -  Manual webpage crawling.
 Make sure you are proxying traffic through burp
-                - Directroy enumeration with dirb or similar tools
+                - Directory enumeration with dirb or similar tools
-                - Look for logins, admin pages, hiden pages, etc.
+                - Look for logins, admin pages, hidden pages, etc.
                 - 401 bypasses
                 - Is there a WAF?
                 - Can you upload/download files?
                 - Error handling
 - [ ] Scanning
                 - Burp suite - Make sure you start scanning from the Target tab.
-Don't rely on Burp's crawing feature
+Don't rely on Burp's crawling feature
                 - Nikto
                 - wpscan
                 - Get version numbers and look for exploits